Home >All Tutorials> PowerPoint Animation> Zoom effect in PowerPoint

 Here is the focused zoom effect in PowerPoint you will learn today:

-- Certain part of a map
+- A certain part of a map

-- Certain step in a process
+- Certain steps in a process

-Let us see how to achieve the effect in a step by step way…
+Let us see how to achieve the effect in a step-by-step way…

 Step 1: Decide the part you want to focus on

-Step 2: Make a copy of the part you want to focus
+Step 2: Make a copy of the part you want to focus on